Computable de Finetti measures: Proof of the Computable de Finetti Theorem

 \subsection{``Randomized'' Proof Sketch}

-In general, the joint distribution of $\{V_\sigma\}_{\sigma\in\QAlg}$ is not computable under the standard topology because the directing random measure $\nu$ may, with nonzero probability, have a fixed point mass on a rational.
-In this case, the mixed moments of $\{V_\tau\}_{\tau\in\QAlg}$ are c.e., but not co-c.e., reals (relative to~$\chi$).
-In this case, the computable moment theorem (Theorem~\ref{computablemoments}) is inapplicable.
-For arbitrary directing random measures, we give a proof of the computable de~Finetti theorem which works regardless of the location of point masses.
+In general, the joint distribution of $\{V_\sigma\}_{\sigma\in\QAlg}$ is not computable under the standard topology because the directing random measure $\nu$ may, with nonzero probability, have a point mass on a rational.
+In this case, the mixed moments of $\{V_\tau\}_{\tau\in\QAlg}$ are c.e., but not co-c.e., reals relative to~$\chi$.
+As a result, the computable moment theorem (Theorem~\ref{computablemoments}) is inapplicable.
+For arbitrary directing random measures, we give a proof of the computable de~Finetti theorem that works regardless of the location of point masses.

-{\mathbf{A}} Consider the following sketch of a ``randomized algorithm'': We independently sample a countably infinite set of real numbers $\bA\subseteq\Reals$ from a computable, absolutely continuous distribution which has support everywhere on the real line (e.g., a Gaussian or Cauchy).
-Let $\Alg_\bA$ denote the algebra generated by open intervals with endpoints in $\bA$.
-Note that, with probability one (over the draw), $\bA$ will be dense in $\Reals$ and $\nu(\bA)= 0$ almost surely, and so $X$ will place no mass on the boundary of any $\Rpsi \in \Alg_\bA$; suppose we have chosen such an $\bA$.
-Now we can proceed analogously to the case where $\nu$ is almost surely continuous, relative to an oracle $A$ which encodes $\bA$.
+Consider the following sketch of a ``randomized algorithm'': We independently sample a countably infinite sequence of real numbers $\boldA$ from a computable, absolutely continuous distribution that has support everywhere on the real line (e.g., a Gaussian or Cauchy).
+Let $\Alg_\boldA$ denote the lattice generated by open intervals with endpoints in $\boldA$.
+Note that, with probability one, $\boldA$ will be dense in $\Reals$ and every $\Rpsi \in \Alg_\boldA$ will be a $\nu$-continuity set.
+If the algorithm proceeds analogously to the case where $\nu$ is almost surely continuous, using $\Alg_\boldA$ as our basis, rather than $\QAlg$, then it will compute the de~Finetti measure with probability one.